relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR12] RIP_memory_usage_monitoring_to_catch_leaks.md

     using (ripContainerForSync.Resolve<IMemoryUsageReporter>().ActivateTimer())
 ```

 Currently old RIP is sending following metric every 30sec: `IntegrationPoints.Performance.Progress`.
-This APM metrics contains infomrmatio about throughput of metadata, file and total transfer from last 30 sec.
+This APM metrics contains information about throughput of metadata, file and total transfer from last 30 sec.
 We should be safe to add another metric with details of systme usage.
 Proposed Details:
  - Memory usage